Luis Arraez Player Props: Marlins vs. Cubs

-Luis Arraez -- 3-for-4 in his last game -- will be in action for the Miami Marlins versus the Chicago Cubs, with Drew Smyly on the hill, on May 6 at 2:20 PM ET.
+On Sunday, Luis Arraez (.429 slugging percentage in past 10 games, with no home runs) and the Miami Marlins play the Chicago Cubs, whose starting pitcher will be Hayden Wesneski.
+First pitch is at 2:20 PM ET.

-He racked up three hits (going 3-for-4) in his most recent appearance against the Cubs.
+He had a one-hit showing in his last game (1-for-4) against the Cubs.

 Luis Arraez Game Info & Props vs. the Cubs